The Youngest Cities in the U.S.

 Chart1 The percentage of the population under 35 has been declining

-Due to a variety of factors, young adults of today have significantly lower homeownership rates.
+Due to a variety of factors, young adults of today have significantly lower homeownership rates despite the considerable transfer of Baby Boomers’ wealth down to the younger generation, according to this recent inherited housing statistics report.
 While just over one-third of householders under 35 own their own homes, 64 percent of all householders do.
 Rising home prices, low inventory, and more stringent mortgage requirements since the housing market crisis have made buying less feasible.
 Additionally, people under 35 are more likely to live in high-cost cities and have student loan debt, a combination that makes it challenging to save sufficient funds for a down payment.
 Given homeownership has long been considered one of the best ways to build wealth, how cities respond to the lack of affordable housing and where young people choose to settle down could have long-term impacts on the financial health of these younger generations.
 In the current economic climate, many young adults are debating whether to continue renting or buying a place of their own, and the data shows that fewer and fewer are doing the latter.
+Even with the help of digital real estate marketing tools, realtors still struggle to sell to this demographic.

 Chart2 The homeownership rate is much lower for Americans under 35